methylDragon/markdown-linked-toc-adder/README.md

 **So why not create a linked Table of Contents that lets you get an overview <u>and click the links to jump to the relevant sections!</u>**

-It even includes `go back to top` functionalities!
+It even includes `go to top` functionalities!

 > This README was even processed with this script!
 WOW!